-In order to receive service hereunder, the Customer shall be required to enter into a contract with the Authority in the form Attachment B hereto (Non-Linear Pole Attachment Service Agreement), which shall govern the provision of such service by the Authority and the use of such service by the Customer.
+In order to receive service hereunder, the Customer shall be required to enter into a Non-Linear Pole Attachment Service Agreement with Authority, which shall govern the provision of such service by the Authority and the use of such service by the Customer.

-Adopted December 7, 2015 Effective for bills rendered on and after April 1, 2017.
+Adopted August 22, 2022 Effective for bills rendered on and after September 1, 2022.

-Supersedes: Schedule PA-16, April 1, 2016
+Supersedes: Schedule PA-17, April 1, 2017